 - Mouth sores.

 Bruxism is the term used for grinding the teeth or clenching the jaw.
 People can do both while awake, but it more commonly occurs while a person is sleeping.
 Symptoms include:

 A person who suffers from bruxism may feel muscular pain about the head, neck, face, and jaw, and dry lips, mouth, and throat upon wakening.

 Parents should note that sleep apnea can affect children as well, including their oral health.
 Cavities, inflamed gums, gum bleeding, and gum diseases have been diagnosed along with sleep apnea in some children.
 Be on the lookout for both sleep and mouth problems with your children.

 Can My Doctor Diagnose Sleep Apnea?

 While sleep apnea is generally diagnosed by a doctor who will perform exams and most likely sleep tests.
 However, an oral surgeon is trained to look for the signs of sleep apnea and may question you about your sleep habits.

 An oral surgeon may suspect sleep apnea if the patient reports painful chewing, headaches, and excessive pain in the shoulder or neck.
 Oral surgeons will look for excessive jaw-clenching and broken, missing, or worn teeth.

 South Jersey Oral Surgeons at Lanzi Burke Oral & Maxillofacial Surgeons Can Help You if You Have Sleep Apnea

 Sleep apnea can negatively affect your oral health and general wellbeing.
 Contact one of our South Jersey oral surgeons at Lanzi Burke Oral & Maxillofacial Surgeons today to learn more about your options.
 Located in Washington Township, Haddonfield, and Woolwich Township, New Jersey, we serve clients throughout South Jersey.
-Call 856-582-4222 or contact us online to schedule a free consultation.
+Call 856-582-4222 or contact us online to schedule a consultation.